BigCorvus/ZeroWatch-v1.1/README.md

 -I equipped mine with a QI inductive charging pad<br />

 The software is based on Dan Geigers ingenious menu structure which enables you to add new apps easily.
 It's quite raw and buggy but demonstrates most features and is optimized for power consumption.
-With the 403030 lipo I can get 8 days of standby time with bluetooth constantly advertising and the ATSAMD21's inbuilt RTC running.
+With the 403030 lipo I can get 8 days of standby time with bluetooth constantly advertising and the ATSAMD21's inbuilt RTC running.<br />

+Some tips if you want to repeat the project:
+-The cheapest versions of the U8 are so stripped-down that they are not useful anymore!
+They have their capacitive touch controller on the main PCB an not on a flex-rigid assembly.
+I found the U80 by NAIKU to be a good hacking victim.
+-Finding a proper screen might be a problem.
+18 pin versions of the 1.44'' ST7735/ILI9163 screen with the right dimensions are rare.
+In fact I've only found one source: https://de.aliexpress.com/item/Maithoga-1-44-zoll-18-PIN-SPI-TFT-LCD-St7735-Stick-IC-128RGB-128/32843155779.html?spm=a2g0s.9042311.0.0.27424c4d3j1YYo.
+Some screens found in the cheap U8/U80 watches have weird controller settings and dispay inverted colors or don't show the small fonts so be aware.
+You might need to buy several differen variants.
+Note: only 14 of the 18 pins have to be soldered to the PCB.
+-some modifications on the enclosure are needed.
+In order to accommodate the v1.1 board you have to cut away the plastic brackets that surround the microphone.
+This is best done usind electronics side cutters.
+Some other plastic tabs might need to be removed depending on the variant you have.
+But they are surprisingly similar with few variations between versions.
+-The button can be installed either using the native one or by installing a SW1256CT-ND switch (digikey).
+The latter requires some hacking to the enclosure
+-a small hole has to be drilled for the IR LED if you wish to use one.
+-the HM-11 should be flashed with the newest firmware before installing on the v1.1 PCB.